Glean high-quality information from text data annotation. Learn how it’s improving the customer experience.

 Types of Text Data Annotation

 Sentiment analysis (or opinion mining) determines whether the text data has a positive, negative, or neutral connotation.

 This data comes from social media monitoring, brand monitoring, customer support analysis, customer feedback analysis, and direct market research.

 Tweets directed at brands is an example of sentiment annotation.
 Your company compiles all your mentions and a team of annotators tags them based on the opinions or attitudes expressed.

 This gives you a sense of what people are saying about your products and services.
 It also trains the algorithm to detect these sentiments automatically.

 Here, annotators evaluate the need or desire behind a text, classifying it into several categories – request, command, or confirmation.

 Think, for example, of chatbot conversations.
 Users jump on and type things like “cancel my account,” “I want a refund,” “upgrade my services,” or “my order hasn’t arrived yet.”
 The AI can’t automatically recognize exactly what you need, much less why you need it.

-The machine must learn what you’re asking for on top of recognizing whether you’re pleased or not with the product or service in question.
-This can be used to aid your customer service team by directing these inquiries to the correct entry on an FAQ page or to direct a customer to the correct department.
+The machine learns what you’re asking, then reads your level of satisfaction with product or service in question.
+This helps your customer service team by directing these inquiries to the correct entry on an FAQ page or to direct a customer to the correct department.

 Add metadata to pinpoint people, places, organizations, products, or topics.
 It’s kind of like adding notes in the margin of a book.

 The annotation is represented as a set of tags that enrich the document, or specific fragments of it, with identifiers of concepts.

 This type of annotation further indexes, classifies and links the identified concepts in a graph database.
 The whole point is to get to understand not only the words, but the concepts as well.

 For example, semantic annotation takes the sentence “Aristotle, the author of Politics, established the Lyceum” and identifies Aristotle as a person and “Politics” as a written work of political philosophy, and the Lyceum as a hall for public lectures.